Wednesday, December 05, 2007

 You made the right choice going, and im glad you got to see how it all works.
 Im praying for this sweet litle one and for you.

-At 6:21 AM, Blogger Heidi @ GGIP said...
+At 6:21 AM, Blogger heidi @ ggip said...

 That is a very complicated system.
 I'm glad that she is with you to get care at this point.
 It is good that you know that she could be taken away, although it is all kind of sad too.

-At 7:10 AM, Blogger Nadine said...
+At 7:10 AM, Blogger a/k/a Nadine said...

 It is very interesting to learn about how cases like this work.
 I'm glad she gets to stay with you a little longer.

-At 8:06 AM, Blogger Tamara said...
+At 8:06 AM, Blogger Tamara B said...

 Curious, I followed the link from you comment on my buddy's Words of a Life site.
 What a cool thing you are doing - I read all the way back through getting baby bug.
 I also thought it interesting that the children are referred to as "___ bug".
 My family does the same thing.
 Praise God for people like you who are willing to care for the orphans.
 My husband and I have two of our own and feel led to adopt but haven't taken that step of faith yet.